 DDG’s Village-by-Village approach and community-driven ethos ensures that teams respond to the concerns and fears of community members related to contamination in their areas.
 DDG also coordinates its activities through the United Nations Mine Action Service (UNMAS) and the South Sudan National Mine Action Authority (NMAA).

-Clearance of Unexploded Ordnance is mainly carried out in the Southern Equatoria states, as this is an area with high level of contamination of Explosive Ordnance while being relatively stable in terms of safety.
-Whenever the need arise, DDG deploys emergency clearance teams throughout South Sudan and responds to explosive hazards identified by either UNMAS, Humanitarian Organisations or local communities and authorities.
+Clearance of Unexploded Ordnance is mainly carried out in the Unity and Upper Nile States, as this is an area with high level of contamination of Explosive Ordnance while being relatively stable in terms of safety.
+Whenever the need arise, DDG deploys emergency clearance teams throughout South Sudan and responds to explosive hazards identified by either UNMAS, Humanitarian Organizations or local communities and authorities.
+Thus, in 2018 DDG teams removed or destroyed 654 Unexploded Ordnances, reaching 3.636 estimated recipients.

-In terms of Mine Risk Education, DDG’s focus is to educate the population in a project areas learned about the risks of unexploded ordnance.
+In terms of Mine Risk Education, DDG’s focus is to educate the population in project areas learning about the risks of unexploded ordnance.
 Children are particularly vulnerable to the presence of these items in South Sudan.
 Mine risk education activities focus on identifying risky behavior among children and protecting them from explosive accidents.
+More than 33.400 people received Mine Risk Education through sessions organized across the country.
+Half of the beneficiaries were children aged less than 18 years old.

 Armed Violence Reduction